Rose Valley Elementary School

 Checking: Have We Made Enough of a Difference?
 How Do We Know?

-We need to know the impact of the actions of teachers is having through assessment and evaluation.
+We need to know the impact of the actions of teachers are having through assessment and evaluation.
 We need to be sure our work is making substantial differences for ALL learners.
 We need evidence of student learning to inform teachers, students and parents about the teaching and learning at your school.

 Growth in many areas of our learning is being assessed and documented by both student and adult learners in electronic portfolios.
 We learned about using “buckets” for our electronic portfolios through the work of a district tech leader to hold our growth portfolio evidence.
 We also had an expert local teacher’s work in growth portfolios focus our language in the portfolios to help students understand their role in the “driver’s seat” of their learning.
 Our goal this year in assessment will be evaluated through listening to the language of our students, and how they can speak to their learning over time with more and more competence.